ssedinnn/IT-Home-Lab/Lab 02 - Domain Client Deployment/README.md

 I start up the VM and go through the Setup Wizard, I don't have a product key for it which is fine.
 Important thing to do is to ensure you click to install Windows 11 Pro instead of just Windows 11.
 Windows 11 Pro is needed as that has the feature of being able to join domains.

+### *Step 7 - Setting up Windows 11*

+Once installed I go through the setup process and applying setting that match what I need.

 ## *Challenges*
 When setting up the windows 11 VM i didn't give it the correct system requirements of 2 cores, supporting TPM 2.0 and supporting secure boot.
 I fixed this by going into the settings of the VM and changing those respective settings to go through.
 Another issue was not giving the VM enough storage as well so i made sure it could handle the 52gb requirements.
 To fix this I just remade the profile since at this point nothing is really on the computer so its fine to delete it all.